W-Floyd/blog/content/post/smart-rice-cooker.md

 ## Coding

-Internally, a temperature kill switch should be enacted, which will kick in if the
+Internally, a temperature kill switch should be enacted, which will kick in if the temperature gets too high.

 ***